-1. Please enter the policy / paragraph / table number or site, to which your comment relates.

-Policy No: SP14

-Site: Birchington

-Support Obj ect X Comment

-2. Do you consider the Local Plan is: Yes No

-(1) Legally compliant

-(2) Sound х

-(3) Complies with the Duty to Co-operate

-Please tick as appropriate

-For an explanation of these terms please see the guidance notes published separately

-3. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+1. Please enter the policy / paragraph / ta ble number or site, to which your comment relates.
+Policy No: SP14 Site: Birchington Support Obj ect X Comment Do you consider the Local Plan is: (1) Legally compliant Yes No (2) Sound X (3) Complies with the Duty to Co-operate Please tick as appropriate For an explanation of these terms please see t he guidance notes publ ished separately 3.
+Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.

-We have concerns over the timescales and feasibility of the some of the sites currently being promoted in the Local Plan to meet the Council's OAN over the Plan period, and particularly the strategy to accommodate the 2,500 dwellings which need to be reallocated as a consequence of the deletion of a mixed use development at Manston Airport from the Proposed Revisions to the Local Plan.

-The contribution being sought from Strategic H dwellings to 1,600 dwellings in the Pre-Submis justification provided for the increase of 600 dw sion Local Plan.
-We c onsider that there is little

-delivered in 2019/20 but with no planning application submitted we consider this to be extremely optimistic, and indeed, unrealistic.
+We have concerns over the timescales and fea in the Local Plan to meet the Council's OAN ov accommodate the 2,500 dwellings which need mixed use development at Manston Airport from ver the Plan period, and to be reallocated as a c particularly the strategy to consequence of the deletion of a The contribution being sought from Strategic H dwellings to 1,600 dwellings in the Pre-Submis justification provided for the increase of 600 dw sion Local Plan.
+We co nsider that there is little delivered in 2019/20 but with no planning application submitted we consider this to be extremely optimistic, and indeed, unrealistic.
 There are a number of matters which need to be addressed before any planning permission is granted.
 This includes the provision of a new link road, a serviced school site, appropriate noise mitigation on development in the northern edge and integration with the open countryside.